ARM-software/vulkan-sdk/README.md

 The Mali Vulkan SDK has been tested to build on Linux (Android Studio) and Windows (Android Studio).
 Partial support for running on Linux desktop is also included.

+### Android requirements

+Not all Android phones will support Vulkan due to the GPU chipset on the device.
+To make sure your Android device has the Vulkan API supported download the [Hardware CapsViewer for Vulkan](https://play.google.com/store/apps/details?id=de.saschawillems.vulkancapsviewer&hl=en) app to verify your device's statuss.

 ### License

 The software is provided under an MIT license.
 Contributions to this project are accepted under the same license.